SmartTensors/SmartTensorsTutorials.jl/README.md

 	ENV["https_proxy"] = "http://proxyout.lanl.gov:8080"
 	ENV["no_proxy"] = ".lanl.gov"
 ```
+`
+Those proxies are for LANL, different institute may have different proxies please check with your institute.
+`
 ### Jupyter Notebooks

 Jupyter notebooks are in-browser interactive programming environments that we will use for this workshop.